pkumar-git/GetTournamentListWithDetails/README.md

 # USTAGetTournamentListWithDetails

-This UiPath application retrieves USTA tournament details for every USTA tournament  from the USTA tournaments website.
+This UiPath application retrieves USTA tournament details for every USTA tournament  from the USTA tournaments website: https://playtennis.usta.com/tournaments.
 It retrieves details like tournament level, name, venue, deadline information etc and stores the details in an Excel sheet.
 The Excel file is saved in the C:\Users\pdksa\Documents\Tournaments\USTA folder.

 This application requires the latest USTALibrary package to be available (available on https://github.com/pkumar-git/).
 It uses Chrome browser to access the USTA website.